 And how could the plants not be happy when they’re being shipped directly to you from sunny California?

 Were you thinking about a succulent-themed wedding?
-Of course you were, those are awesome.
+Of course, you were, those are awesome.
 Well, the Succulent Source has everything from wedding favors, to bridal party accents, to centerpieces, and more!

 They also offer wholesale plants, corporate packages, arrangements, DIY projects, and a monthly succulent subscription!

-2. Leaf & Clay
+Leaf & Clay (Great Shipping)

 The elegant, minimalist website belies what is really a comprehensive catalog.
 Leaf & Clay has one of the most extensive lineups of succulent species on the web.
 Read our in-depth review here for lots of extra info.

-Search their collections of hardy, rare, low-light, and straight-up weird succulents and cacti.
+Check out their collections of hardy, rare, low-light, and straight-up weird succulents and cacti.

-Beware – you’ll probably end up buying more than you expected if you browse around.
+Beware, though, you’ll probably end up buying more than you expected if you browse around.
 It’s a good thing they have free shipping on orders over $75!

 Make sure to sign up for their newsletter!
 They’ve got loads of deals monthly.
 Like all good succulent vendors, they have a Safe Arrival™ Guarantee.
-Also like all good succulent vendors, they have a monthly subscription for new plants on the reg.
+If your plant isn’t in perfect health when you get it, you’ll get another for free.

 Sometimes it’s okay to treat yo’self.